pommicket/bootstrap/01/README.md

 ignored (that's how we get comments), and there has to be a terminating semicolon.

-So, for example, the `sy` command outputs a syscall instruction.
+For example, the `sy` command outputs a syscall instruction and the `zA` command sets `rax` to 0.
 You can see `commands.txt` for a full list.

 `||` is a very important command.
 It outputs an ELF header for our executable.